Updated May 2026

 44 Cocoa Suites, Navigation Road, York YO1 9AE

-Harry Potter fans rejoice!
-Located within the historic city walls of York and in close proximity to The Shambles is a self-catering accommodation option with a magical twist.
-The Enchantment Chamber is an authentic wizarding world bed chamber featuring a four-poster bed, cosy open fireplace and an eclectic array of magical trinkets and treasures.
-Created by people who are as passionate about the wizarding world as they are about hospitality, this quirky place to stay in Yorkshire will ignite imaginations and provide an unforgettable experience in Yorkshire’s most beautiful city.
+Harry Potter fans, rejoice.
+Located within the historic city walls of York and a short stroll from The Shambles is a self-catering accommodation option with a truly magical twist.
+The Enchantment Chamber is an authentic wizarding world bed chamber featuring a four-poster bed, a cosy open fireplace and an eclectic array of magical trinkets and treasures.
+Created by people who are as passionate about the wizarding world as they are about hospitality, this extraordinary place to stay will ignite imaginations and deliver an unforgettable experience in Yorkshire’s most beautiful city.

 1 Bondgate, Helmsley, York YO62 5BW

-Now, this is an Airbnb with a difference!
-Situated in the picturesque town of Helmsley in North Yorkshire, this unusual place to stay in Yorkshire is a converted railway carriage.
-This charming 3rd class train carriage was built in 1887 and up until 1905 ran between York and Scarborough.
-The Helmsley Garden Railway Carriage includes all the expected self-catering facilities and boasts charming decor which pays homage to the era in which the carriage was built.
-Cosy, intimate and bursting with Victorian charm this gorgeous converted railway carriage is one of the most unusual places to stay in Yorkshire for a romantic getaway.
+An Airbnb with a real difference.
+Situated in the picturesque market town of Helmsley in North Yorkshire, this charming converted railway carriage was built in 1887 and ran between York and Scarborough until 1905.
+The Helmsley Garden Railway Carriage includes all the expected self-catering facilities alongside decor that pays warm homage to the era in which it was built.
+Cosy, intimate and bursting with Victorian charm, this gorgeous conversion is one of the most romantic unusual places to stay in Yorkshire.

 Skipwith Station, Selby